 If you have tracked your conversions and see that social media (or some other traffic source) generates more conversions for you, you would do better to focus on that traffic source.
 In general, organic will produce the best results, but there are always outliers and different situations that may end up with different results.
 You should always be tracking to learn exactly what works best for you and your situation.

 Now that you know this research exists, it’s time to get busy and take a look at how your website is doing, which are the greatest sources of traffic, and which ones are converting the best.
-If all of this is jibberish to you, feel free to reach out to me at email@example.com and we can get you set up on Google Analytics and help you out.
+If all of this is jibberish to you, feel free to reach out to us at firstname.lastname@example.org and we can get you set up on Google Analytics and help you out.